dmoerner/go99problems/README.md

 There are many statements of the problems, unless otherwise noted, I follow the examples in the Haskell wiki since they are particularly clear.

+A running list of topics which I have explored in the process of writing these
+solutions:

+1. Go generic function signatures.
+2. Functional Go style which returns copies of slices instead of modifying in-place.
+3. Generic structs to approximate tuples and nested slices, neither of which are built-in to Go.

 # Links

 - Haskell: https://wiki.haskell.org/index.php?title=H-99:_Ninety-Nine_Haskell_Problems